Unifying Qubit Routing Across Diverse Quantum ISAs via Canonical Representation: framework

 Previous works have observed that employing the commutativity between $ \CX $ gates exposes more optimization opportunities for $ \SWAP $ insertion~\cite{liu2022not}.
 However, the commutation pattern they exploit is limited to a pair of $ \CX $ gates, where they either act on the same control qubit or target qubit.
 In our findings, the general 2Q gate commutativity can be captured through the canonical form: \begin{theorem}[Canonical gate commutation] Let $\,\Can(a,b,c)_{q_0,q_1}$ and $\,\Can(a',b',c')_{q_1,q_2}$ denote canonical gates acting on qubits ($q_0, q_1$) and ($q_1, q_2$) respectively, with an overlapping qubit $ q_1 $.
 They are commutative if and only if

-that is, when both consist solely of $\,\XX$ rotations. \end{theorem} Detailed proof is provided in Appendix \ref{sec:appendix_B}.
-Through this formalized commutativity determination, the ordinary $\CX$ commutation pattern can be captured without tracking the control and target qubit positions, as shown in \Cref{fig:commutation}.
+that is, when both consist solely of $\,\XX$ rotations. \end{theorem} Detailed proof is in Appendix \ref{appendix:commutation_proof}.
+Through this formalized commutativity determination, the ordinary $\CX$ commutation pattern can be captured without tracking the control and target qubit positions, as shown in \Cref{fig:commutation_a}. \note{Moreover, \Cref{fig:commutation_b} showcases additional commutation patterns that are captured in the canonical form but remain difficult to handle for $\CX$-based compilers.
+These patterns are commonly observed in real-world circuits (e.g., arithmetic, QFT, chemistry simulation) and the transformation to commutative canonical gates can be readily obtained using \tket.}